UMary-CSC102-Fall24/linuxgitassignment-jreyes913/README.txt

 What is your Github username: jreyes913
 What email did you use for git: jrreyes1@umary.edu

+I did this wrong the first time so this sentence is showing I did it as shown in the presenation.

 %Don't forget to upload an image of your LX terminal setting your username and email